 Building Brainstorm features hands-on activities that explore the creative architectural design process and encourage collaborative problem-solving.
 Plan a dream home or a dog house, build a skyscraper model, find the best layout of an apartment model’s rooms and furniture, and much more.
 This area also features our Rigamajig — a collection of wooden planks, wheels, pulleys, nuts, bolts and rope which allows visitors to follow their curiosity through play.
 Building Brainstorm is generously supported by CS Structures, Morrison-Maierle Systems, and A&E Architects.

 From spiders and snakes to mushrooms and oleander, the list of nature’s toxic tenants is long and diverse.
 Nearly every group of the animal kingdom — and many more in the plant kingdom — are represented by species that produce toxins, in the form of either poison or venom.
 What's the difference between poison and venom and why are they important in medicine?
-Visitor challenge: see if you can find our two resident poison dart frogs hiding in their vivarium.
+Visitor challenge: see if you can find our resident poison dart frog hiding in the vivarium.